Helping you find your new home

 What is the Match?

-The residency match is an application and selection process by which graduates and current fourth-year medical students investigate institutions for potential internship and residency positions.
+The residency match is an application and selection process by which graduates and current fourth-year medical students investigate institutions for potential residency and fellowship positions.

 Likewise, the institutions are also interested in finding good candidates for their positions.
 A match occurs when both the individual and the institution indicate an identical preference or rank regarding internship or residency candidacy.